corda/corda/docs/source/node-administration.rst

 Note the addition of a logger named ``org.hibernate`` that has set this particular logger level to ``debug``.

-Now start the node as usual but with the additional parameter ``log4j.configurationFile`` set to the filename as above, e.g.
+Now start the node as usual but with the additional parameter ``log4j.configurationFile`` set to both the default Corda log4j filename (log4j2.xml) and the filename as above, e.g.

-``java <Your existing startup options here> -Dlog4j.configurationFile=sql.xml -jar corda.jar``
+``java <Your existing startup options here> -Dlog4j.configurationFile=log4j2.xml,sql.xml -jar corda.jar``

 To determine the name of the logger, for Corda objects, use the fully qualified name (e.g., to look at node output in more detail, use ``net.corda.node.internal.Node`` although be aware that as we have marked this class ``internal`` we